jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-2-bahai.md

 force daily self-reflection and, one assumes, how one can do better the next day.

-One thing I have experimented with in the past is journaling, the habit of writing one's thoughts at the end of the day.
-Note, however, that the stream-of-consciousness writing of a typical "writer's journal" is not what is meant here; instead, this is a means to force a daily self-examination for purposes of becoming a better person.
-I personally have found a blank journal ideal for focusing my thoughts;
-I know if I try to do some daily review mentally without having a pen in my hand, I have difficulty focusing on the task for more than one or two minutes.
-Perhaps you are the sort that can do a mental review without sitting down with pen and paper.
-But if you can't see yourself doing this in a disciplined manner, a daily journal may be a good place to start.
+As far as how  I have done it, I've begin  doing journaling, the habit of writing one's  thoughts at the end of the  day.
+Note, however, that this is not the stream-of-consciousness writing of a typical "writer's journal"; instead, this  is a means to force  a daily self-examination for  purposes of  becoming  a better  person.
+I  use  a blank  journal because  I know  if I  try to  do some  daily review  mentally without having a pen  in my hand, I  have difficulty focusing on  the task for more than one or two minutes.
+But  it's important to say this is how I do it; there is no particular mechanism prescribed.
+But journaling has its hardcore  fans as  a means  of character  development, so  I'm not alone in my use.

 ## Meditation

-When discussing meditation, it is necessary to discuss what kind of medidation.
+When discussing meditation, it is necessary to discuss what kind of meditation.
 There is, commonly, the meditation-as-contemplation definition of the word.
-That is usful and necessary, and indeed, I've worked that into the first habit.
-What is meant here is the meditation-as-mindfulness - that is, meditation as practiced in classical Eastern traditions.
+That is usful and necessary, but what is meant here is the meditation-as-mindfulness - that is, meditation as practiced in classical Eastern traditions.

 The Baha'i Faith doesn't assign any laws on meditations and makes no mention of mantras.
 There is no emphasis on proper techniques for "mindfulness," and aside from a handful of prayers that prescribe positions, no advice on form of meditation is given.
-And yet, there is
+And yet, there is this, in the Kitab-i-Aqdas:
-this:

     It hath been ordained that every believer in God, the Lord of Judgement, shall, each day, having washed his hands and then his face, seat himself and, turning unto God, repeat "Allah-u-Abha" ninety-five times.

-Every Baha'i must do this once a day.
 It certainly looks like a way to enter a meditative state for a short time.
+If you aren't a Baha'i, the phrase "Allah-u-abha" means "God is Most Glorious."
+It's similar to the common Muslim greeting of Allah-u-Akbar ("God is Great").

-Few Baha'is I know make the connection between this and mantras.
+Few Baha'is I know make the connection between this activity and mantras.
 This may be because it only takes a few minutes to do.
 But this is no different than Catholics who pray numerous repetitions of the rosary, unaware that they are cultivating the same mental state as meditating Buddhists.
 While no one could legitimately claim these are identical experiences, they are still far more alike than different.

 In any event, if you are developing your own habits, the takeaway is that meditation can come in many forms and still be effective.
 It is